slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 provenance for a package matches the expectations defined for that package.
 In our threat model, the adversary has the ability to invoke a build and to publish to the registry but not to write to the source repository, nor do they have insider access to any trusted systems.
-Expectations MUST be sufficient to detect or prevent this adversary from injecting unofficial behavior into the package.
-Example threats in this category include building from an unofficial fork or abusing a build parameter to modify the build.
-Usually expectations identify the canonical source repository (which is the main external parameter) and any other security-relevant external parameters.

 A package version is considered to meet a given SLSA level if and only if the package ecosystem has verified its provenance against the package's